ibsportsacademy/blog/content/posts/aamir-khan-ib-stars-meet/index.md

 Follow along and witness how **cinema and sports can uplift, empower, and unite**.

-Because here at IB Sports Academy, we believe — the next blockbuster isn’t a movie.
+Because here at IB Sports Academy, we believe, the next blockbuster isn’t a movie.
 It’s a movement.

 ## 🏀 Ready to Elevate Your Game?

 Join the movement!
-At **IB Sports Academy**, we’re not just building ballers — we’re cultivating championship mindsets that instill leadership, resilience, and success both on and off the court.
+At **IB Sports Academy**, we’re not just building ballers, we’re cultivating championship mindsets that instill leadership, resilience, and success both on and off the court.

 👉 [Train with us and unleash your potential!](https://ibsportsacademy.com/)
 🚀 Follow our journey on [{{< icon "instagram" >}} Instagram](https://www.instagram.com/ibsportsacademy/) & [{{< icon "youtube" >}} Youtube](https://www.youtube.com/@IBSportsAcademy).